ivansible/vagrant/roles/lin-enter/README.md

 - trick with 'failed_when' could speed up python search
 - dont use trick with `failed_when` and /no_such_python
     because wait_for_connection hides ping output
-- dont use async:1 poll:0 (add link to stackoverflow)
+- dont use async:1 poll:0
   link to stackoverflow:
     https://stackoverflow.com/q/23877781
     https://stackoverflow.com/questions/23877781/how-to-wait-for-server-restart-using-ansible